 Anyone can purchase long-term care insurance and should at least consider it.
 But how you purchase this specialized protection depends on your situation.

 The major downside is that it is expensive.
 Many insurance companies are leaving this market because of skyrocketing costs (at this point, the Affordable Care Act does not address long-term care insurance).
 Insurers require state permission to raise rates, and those who are staying in the market are adjusting their rates as they can.
 As with any insurance, costs rise with risk — so the older you are, the more expensive this insurance will be.
+Remember your insurance premium may also be influenced by your credit score.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 Long-term care costs vary significantly by state, but total costs are often in the hundreds of thousands of dollars.
 Insurance companies that still carry long-term care insurance should have a calculator on their website to help you estimate the costs where you live.